Do you have to give a speech publicly any time soon? If so, you need to know how to write a good public speaking speech.

 - How to Quickly Make Simple PowerPoint PresentationsAndrew Childress05 Jan 2022

 Now that you've completed all the steps above, you're ready to give your speech.
 Before you give your speech publicly, though, there are a few things you should remember:

 - Don't read your speech.
 If you can, memorize your speech.
 If you can't, it's okay to use note cards or even your outline--but don't read those either.
 Just refer to them if you get stuck.

 - Practice.
-Not only will practice help you get more comfortable with your speech, it'll will also help you determine how your speech fits into the time slot you've been allotted.
+Practice helps you get more comfortable with your speech.
+It'll also help you determine how your speech fits into the time slot you've been allotted.